PoptropicaSahil/Stable-diffusion-from-scratch/README.md

 ## Classifier Free Guidance
 We inference the model **twice** - one by specifying the prompt and another by not specifying it i.e. unconditioned prompt.
 Then we combine the output of the model linearly - with a weight `cfg_scale` for how much weight to give to the prompt.
+> Check the `generate` function in `pipeline.py` to see how we use the formula directly
 ![alt text](readme-images/classifier-free-guidance.png)

 ## Architecture